TIM Group: 2005–2014: Telecom Italia acquired by Telefónica

-2015–present: Rebrand
+2015: Rebrand

-In 2015, Telecom Italia Group started a rebranding process of the telephony and mobile businesses under the single TIM brand.
-In the same year, the Board of Directors approved the new company's division, the Infrastrutture Wireless Italiane, or INWIT, which operates 11,500 wireless towers.
+In 2015, the company started a rebranding process towards the unified TIM brand, which would no longer be used only to identify mobile telephony offers but also for fixed telephony ones, abandoning the Telecom Italia brand.
+In the same year, the board of directors approved the new company's division, Infrastrutture Wireless Italiane (INWIT) which operates 11,500 wireless towers.

+TIM was the Official Global Partner of Expo 2015.
+Thanks to the company's contribution, it was possible to create the first Italian digital smart city, directly in the exhibition area.
+TIM has in fact equipped the entire area with technological solutions, fixed network, mobile and Internet infrastructures and coverage of the exhibition site with fixed and mobile ultra-broadband connections and Wi-Fi connections based on Cisco technology.

+2015–2018: Vivendi

 It was revealed in October 2015 that shareholders Vivendi would raise their stakes further in the company from its current level of 15.49%.
-As of May 2017, Vivendi owns 24.6% of the company with Vivendi's CEO Arnaud de Puyfontaine becoming Executive Chairman of Telecom Italia.
+As of May 2017, Vivendi owns 24.6% of the company with Vivendi's CEO Arnaud de Puyfontaine becoming executive chairman of Telecom Italia.
 Amos Genish is the new CEO since 28 September 2017 and he has been criticized to have fired 4500 Telecom Italia employees in June 2018.
-He has been substituted by Luigi Gubitosi that became the new CEO on 18 November 2018.
+He has been substituted by Luigi Gubitosi, who became the new CEO on 18 November 2018.